devclickuk/calculator/README.md

-# React Todo App with Redux Toolkit
+# React Calculator App

-### This is a demo project made by Dave Amison for the purpose of demonstrating the use of Redux Toolkit to manage state in a React app.
+### This is a demo project made by Dave Amison for the purpose of demonstrating the use of Maths and Functions in a react App.

 This is a simple calculator app created with React.
 It allows you to perform basic mathematical operations such as addition, subtraction, multiplication, and division.